m-labs/artiq/doc/manual/installing.rst

   $ python -m misoc.tools.flterm /dev/ttyUSB2

 Check that you can ping the device.
 If ping fails, check that the Ethernet link LED is ON - on Kasli, it is the LED next to the SFP0 connector.
 As a next step, look at the messages emitted on the UART during boot.
 Use a program such as flterm or PuTTY to connect to the device's serial port at 115200bps 8-N-1 and reboot the device.
 On Kasli, the serial port is on FTDI channel 2 with v1.1 hardware (with channel 0 being JTAG) and on FTDI channel 1 with v1.0 hardware.
+Note that on Windows you might need to install the `FTDI drivers <https://ftdichip.com/drivers/>`_ first.

 If you want to use IPv6, the device also has a link-local address that corresponds to its EUI-64, and an additional arbitrary IPv6 address can be defined by using the ``ip6`` configuration key.
 All IPv4 and IPv6 addresses can be used at the same time.